skinnydoo/OnlineShop/README.md

 # OnlineShop

-OnlineShop is a mock up of a transactional website that allows users to purchase electronic products online.
+OnlineShop is a showcase of a transactional website that allows users to purchase electronic products online.
 The kind of functionnality we see in website like Amazon, Newegg etc...

 ## Install